elitizon/nextjs-tailwind-storybook/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The tailwindcss stylesheet is compiled each time thanks to [Chodikar](https://github.com/paulmillr/chokidar) a great file watcher.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.